Key Concepts

 Trigger factors: Gulf War (1990-91) raised oil prices, remittances from Gulf fell, fiscal deficit was unsustainable, and political instability shook investor confidence.

-Severity: India's foreign exchange reserves fell to approximately $1.2 billion in January 1991 — barely enough to cover three weeks of essential imports.
+Severity: India's foreign exchange reserves fell to approximately $1–1.2 billion by end-1990/early 1991 — barely enough to cover two to three weeks of essential imports.

 Emergency response:

-- The Reserve Bank of India airlifted 47 tonnes of gold to the Bank of England and 20 tonnes to Union Bank of Switzerland (UBS), raising approximately $600 million as collateralised loans.
+- The Reserve Bank of India pledged 46.91 tonnes of gold with the Bank of England and Bank of Japan (July 1991), raising $405 million.
+The State Bank of India separately pledged ~20 tonnes to Union Bank of Switzerland (UBS) under a repurchase agreement (May 1991), raising $234 million.

-- A total of 67 tonnes of gold was pledged — not sold — to buy time for IMF negotiations.
+- A total of ~67 tonnes of gold was pledged (some via repurchase agreement) — raising approximately $639 million in all, to buy time for IMF negotiations.

 - India secured emergency assistance from the IMF totalling approximately $2.2 billion under a Stand-By Arrangement.